 The Rocks Trail crosses a wet area on puncheon, descends a little to cross an intermittent stream on rocks, then climbs steadily to reach a high point, where the trail crosses exposed rocks.
 It then descends a little and continues along the edge of the escarpment, with views to the right through the trees across the Stone Hill River valley.
 After passing junction 62, the Rocks Trail reaches Raven Rocks (junction 68) – a spectacular south-facing unobstructed overlook from a cliff (use caution, as there is a sharp drop here!).
 This view is the best on this hike, and a bench has been placed here, so you may wish to take a break and enjoy the view.

 From Raven Rocks, the Rocks Trail continues ahead along the escarpment.
 It soon begins to descend, crossing an intermittent stream on puncheon.
 After briefly leveling off, the Rocks Trail turns left at junction 67 and begins to climb.
 It passes through dense mountain laurel thickets and reaches junction 58, where it turns right.
-After crossing an intermittent stream, it reaches junction 49, where a white-blazed trail begins on the right.
+After crossing two wet areas on puncheons, it reaches junction 49, where a white-blazed trail begins on the right.
 Continue ahead on the Rocks Trail, which climbs gradually and then levels off.

 Immediately after passing junction 18 (where another white-blazed trail begins on the left), you’ll come to the Indian Rock Shelter (on the right).
 It is the last of the six “rock” features along the hike.
 Native Americans frequented this spot because the overhanging rocks offered protection from the rain.
 Continue ahead on the Rocks Trail, which crosses two streams on wooden bridges.

 After crossing the second bridge, bear left, uphill, to reach junction 19, at an intersection with the Red and Yellow Trails.
 Here, the Rocks Trail turns left, but you should turn right onto the joint route of the Red and Yellow Trails, soon passing dramatic cliffs on the left.
-Continue to follow the Red and Yellow Trails along a wide woods road for about 1.25 miles, passing junctions 12, 50 and 11, and returning to the parking area where the hike began.Publication: Submitted by Daniel Chazin on 03/03/2011 updated/verified on 06/15/2018
+Continue to follow the Red and Yellow Trails along a wide woods road for about 1.25 miles, turning left at junction 12 and passing junctions 50 and 11, returning to the parking area where the hike began.Publication: Submitted by Daniel Chazin on 03/03/2011 updated/verified on 06/15/2018

 This loop hike follows the scenic Rocks Trail along the southern end of the reservation, passing several historic features and viewpoints.